karlun/gramods/README.md

 Observe that CMake cannot automatically deactivate dependent modules when a modules is made unavailable, by a missing dependency or by deactivation, so this will result in a build error.

-Most dependencies can be automatically installed and handled, with *vcpkg* through `vcpkg install asio eigen3 freeimage glew sdl2 tclap tinyobjloader tinyxml2`, or with *apt* through `apt install libasio-dev libeigen3-dev libfreeimage-dev libglew-dev libsdl2-dev libtclap-dev libtinyobjloader-dev libtinyxml2-dev`.
+Most dependencies can be automatically installed and handled, with *vcpkg* through `vcpkg install asio eigen3 freeimage glew nlohmann-json openvr sdl2 tclap tinyobjloader tinyxml2`, or with *apt* through `apt install libasio-dev libeigen3-dev libfreeimage-dev libglew-dev nlohmann-json3-dev libopenvr-dev libsdl2-dev libtclap-dev libtinyobjloader-dev libtinyxml2-dev`.

 If CMake config files are missing in your installation but needed by Gramods, then the `*_DIR` can be pointed to a backup CMake config folder in the `Gramods/cmake_modules` folder.
 This will expose variables in CMake to manually point at include and lib folders for the library.